 Lifeline is a federal program that gives no cost or low cost phone service to low-income households.
 Your household can have only one Lifeline phone—either a landline or a cellphone.
 A household is everyone living under the same roof who shares costs like rent, food or utilities.

 Lifeline can cut off your service if it finds your household has another discount line.
 This means:

-- If you have a landline with a Lifeline discount (of $9.95/month), you will lose that discount if you switch to a Lifeline Cell phone.
-Remember that most landline phone services allow local calls for free.
+- If you have a landline with a $9.95/month Lifeline discount, you will lose that discount if you switch to a Lifeline Cell phone.
+Most landline phone services allow local calls for free.

-- If you sign up for a “free cell phone” when you have the Lifeline discount on your landline, you will have to pay full price for your landline.
+- If you sign up for a “free cell phone” when you have the Lifeline discount on your landline, you must pay full price for your landline.

-- If you live with a group of people and there is more than one Lifeline household at the same address, you will need to fill out a worksheet to show you are a separate household.
+- If you live with a group of people and there is more than one Lifeline household at the same address, you need to fill out a worksheet to show you are a separate household.

 Know the rules before you start a Lifeline phone or switch your land-line service to a cell phone.
 Phone companies may add extra costs for extra minutes or other fees.
-Be sure to ask about these costs before signing up!
+Be sure to ask about these costs before you sign!

 What should I know about Lifeline wireless cellphones?

-Most “free” wireless Lifeline plans give you 250 free minutes a month.
+Most “free” wireless Lifeline plans give you a minimum of 1,000 free minutes a month.
 You use minutes when you make phone calls, get calls, and listen to voicemail and call toll-free 1-800 numbers.
 You may use up minutes when you send and get text messages.
 Calling 911 does not use up your monthly minutes.

-If you use more than 250 minutes, your phone shuts down for the rest of the month.
+If you use more than your free minutes, your phone shuts down for the rest of the month.
 You cannot get to your voice mail when your phone shuts down.

 - Recertify every year.
 You have to show you can still get the Lifeline program and that you only have one Lifeline service.
 If you do not recertify, you will lose Lifeline.